spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 #.
-Repeat the procedure to add discharge and spillway connections to the ``connection`` object class,
+Repeat the procedure to add discharge and spillway connections as objects of class ``connection``,
    with the following names:
    ::